rachaelhychan/ICS4U-native-gr11review/README.md

 ## Instructions
 Program the solutions for each problem in their respective files found in the `src/gr11review/part1 directory`.
 You are required to:
-* code your solutions in repl.it
+* code your solutions in repl.it or VS Code
 * commit and push your changes to github
 * use proper style conventions for variable names and comments.